rsharifnasab/my-learning/OOP/2-MemoryModel/README.md

 ## what about Java?

-+ Java don't have pointers
++ Java doesn't have pointers

-+ references are replaces pointers
++ references replace pointers

 + there isn't much difference about the way they works